Professor David Richards BEng MSt PhD CEng MICE

 David's teaching covers all aspects of geotechnics and foundations with particular interests in the broad aspects of engineering design.
 He is Programme Director of the Civil Engineering with Architecture BEng/Meng courses.

 In 2001 David was awarded a Gledden Senior Visiting Fellowship by the University of Western Australia, Centre for Offshore Foundation Systems.
-He is a co-recipient of the IMechE Thomas Hawksley Gold Medal and the John F Alcock Memorial Prize in 2007 and a recipient of a ICE Telford Premium prize in 2009.
+He is a co-recipient of the IMechE Thomas Hawksley Gold Medal, the 2007 John F Alcock Memorial Prize and in 2009 was a recipient of an ICE Telford Premium prize.